Performance

 Test data

 Performance testing is done with artificial transaction data which mimics real journal.
-Test data is generated with generator, which can also generate ledger-like compatible journal formats.
+Test data is generated with pta-generator, which can also generate ledger and beancount compatible journal formats.

 Tests are done with all report and format types.
 Account validation is turned on, (e.g. strict.mode=true), so all accounts are checked that they are defined in Chart of Accounts.